-Navy SEAL Demoted In Rank For Taking Photo With Corpse Of ISIS Fighter
+Navy SEAL Demoted For Taking Photo With Corpse Of ISIS Fighter

 The most serious charge in the case centered on a 17-year-old ISIS fighter who had been wounded and died in U.S. custody.
 Fellow SEALs testified that Gallagher stabbed the prisoner in the neck — but one of those witnesses drastically changed his story at trial, shocking the courtroom by saying that he, not Gallagher, actually killed the prisoner.

-Special Warfare Operator 1st Class Corey Scott told the court that he had blocked the prisoner's breathing tube and killed him as an act of mercy after Gallagher stabbed him.
+Special Warfare Operator 1st Class Corey Scott told the court that he blocked the prisoner's breathing tube and killed him as an act of mercy after Gallagher stabbed him.

 Gallagher, a sniper and medic, had also been accused of shooting unarmed Iraqi civilians, including an elderly man and a school-age girl in Mosul.
 He was acquitted on those charges as well.